Maryland Open Carry: Laws, Requirements, Application & Online Training

 Handgun License Application

 To carry handguns within Maryland, individuals must apply for a Maryland wear/carry handgun license.
-The application process is overseen by the state’s department of police, and Maryland follows a Shall-Issue policy, meaning that once the applicant meets the criteria, the permit must be issued.
+The application process is overseen by the state’s Department of Police, and Maryland follows a Shall-Issue policy, meaning that once the applicant meets the criteria, the permit must be issued.

 Probable Reason for Carrying a Firearm